Top 10 Trees

 Cedar Elm

 The Texas native Cedar Elm is a popular choice for landscaping, standing at 40’ to 70’ in height with a rounded or vase shape extending 40’ to 70’ in width.
-This tree stands tolerant to many Central Texas issues with a high heat tolerance and a high pest resistance.
+This tree stands tolerant to many Texas issues with a high heat tolerance and a high pest resistance.
 Additionally, Cedar Elm produces winged samara in autumn and blooms during the summer and fall.

 Chinese Pistache

 The Chinese Pistache is an ornamental tree, known for its visual appeal.
 This tree has a rounded or spreading shape, reaching 25′ to 35′ in height and 25′ to 35′ in width.
-Also, the Chinese Pistache has a high heat tolerance which makes it perfect for our Central Texas environment!
+Also, the Chinese Pistache has a high heat tolerance which makes it perfect for our Texas environment!

 Top 5 Shrubs for Your Front and Backyard